Mauricio Dubon Player Props: Astros vs. Giants

-The Houston Astros, including Mauricio Dubon (batting .256 in his past 10 games, with three doubles, a triple, a walk and an RBI), take on starting pitcher Ross Stripling and the San Francisco Giants at Minute Maid Park, Monday at 8:10 PM ET.
+Mauricio Dubon -- hitting .302 with four doubles, a triple, a walk and three RBI in his past 10 games -- will be in action for the Houston Astros against the San Francisco Giants, with Anthony DeSclafani on the mound, on May 2 at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Phillies.
+In his most recent game, he had three hits (going 3-for-5 with a double and two RBI) against the Giants.

 Mauricio Dubon Game Info & Props vs. the Giants